brillout/goldpage/docs/readme.template.md

-## !VAR VS_ECO
+## !VAR WHY_GOLDPAGE

-The problem with our current tools is that their support only one type of app.
+The problem with the current tools is that they support only one app type.
-For React you have the choice between:
+For example for React:
-- create-react-app to create an SPA
+- create-react-app creates an SPA
-- Next.js to create a SSR app
+- Next.js creates a SSR app
-- Gatsby to create a static website
+- Gatsby creates a static website

-If you already know what an SPA, SSR app, or a static website is and if you know which one is right for you then you can choose the right tool.
+Before you choose one of these three tools you have to know what "SPA", "SSR", and "static website" mean, their difference, and which one is right for you.
 But, most often than not,
 what app type is right becomes clear only after you have written and battle-tested your first protoype.

-Goldpage, in contrast, supports *all* app types.
+Goldpage supports all app types &mdash;
-And, we believe you shouldn't have to know what "SPA", "SSR", and "static website" mean before creating your first prototype.
+we believe you shouldn't have to know what "SPA", "SSR", and "static website" mean before starting writing your first prototype.
 With Goldpage,
 you start creating an app and adopt the right app type further down the line as it becomes clearer what you need.

-Goldpage gives you three page configs `renderToHtml`, `renderToDom`, and `renderHtmlAtBuildTime` that allow you to build any kind of app.
+What often happens is that you start with one tool and later switch to another tool.
-Thinking in terms of "do I want my page to be rendered to the DOM" and "do I want my page to be rendered to HTML?
-At build-time or request-time?" will feel more natural than thinking in terms of "SPA", "SSR", etc.
+Investigating and changing tools.
-We further elaborate in the next secion !VAR|LINK HOW_IT_WORKS.
+We believe things should be easier: just start writing your app and figure out later what app type is right for you.

 ## !VAR HOW_IT_WORKS